 Latrobe City is uniquely placed in the Victorian economy.
-With 90 percent of the state’s power generation occurring in the region, brown coal electricity generation accounts for around 20 percent of Latrobe City’s Gross Regional Product, and approximately 20 percent of all jobs are directly or indirectly tied to the electricity sector.
+With 85 percent of the state’s power generation occurring in the region, brown coal electricity generation accounts for around 20 percent of Latrobe City’s Gross Regional Product, and approximately 20 percent of all jobs are directly or indirectly tied to the electricity sector.

-As the Australian economy seeks to decarbonise, we understand that brown coal based power generation will not provide the opportunities in the future that it has in the past.
-However, a carbon constrained world presents new opportunities for Latrobe City to diversify its economy, by attracting new industries as well as capitalising on our existing strengths, expanding existing businesses, services and skills in the region.
+Carbon reduction strategies present both challenges and new opportunities for Latrobe City to diversify its economy, by attracting new industries as well as capitalising on our existing strengths, expanding existing businesses, services and skills in the region.

-Positioning Latrobe City for a Low Carbon Emissions Future
+Our Policy - Positioning Latrobe City for a Low Carbon Emissions Future

 Council has developed a range of policies and actions to ensure that we are ready for a low carbon future.
 In 2010 Council worked collaboratively with the community and a range of experts to prepare Positioning Latrobe City for a Low Carbon Emission Future(PDF, 223KB), which was adopted by Council on 6 April 2010.

 Through this policy Latrobe City Council has identified three themes that underpin our approach: